effort-free

 Learn

 Tools give the LLM hands.
-Alone, the model can only produce text.
+LLM means large language model.
+Alone, the model produces text.
 With tools, the model can call a function you wrote.
 Check the weather.
 Run a calculation.
 Send an email.
 The model decides which tool to call based on your request, the tool runs, and the result comes back for the model to use in its answer.

 Tools turned on.
 The model can now call functions and act in the world.